dustinpfister/blog_posts/_posts/threejs-points-material.md

 If you have made at least a few basic three.js demos you might be at the point where you understand that at least part of the process is to create and add a [Mesh](/2018/05/04/threejs-mesh/) object and add that object to a scene object.
 That scene object is then passed to a renderer along with a camera to create a render instance that can then be used to draw to a canvas element.
 This Mesh Object is composed of a Geometry, and at least one material to be used when rendering that Geometry.

 The THREE.Points class is then just a different kind of Mesh that is used to just draw points of a geometry in the position attribute.
-One thing about this Points constrcuor is that it can just me used just like with Mesh objects in that I can just pass any buffer geometry to it.
-However the main diffrent from that comes with the material to use with the Points Constructor which is a situation in which I just have the points material to work with.
+One thing about this Points constructor is that it can just me used just like with Mesh objects in that I can just pass any buffer geometry to it.
+However the main different from that comes with the material to use with the Points Constructor which is a situation in which I just have the points material to work with.

 ### 1.1 - A Basic THREE.PointsMaterial example passing a Sphere Geometry with calling THREE.Points